unibo-spe/spe-slides/content/02-kotlin/_index.md

 JetBrains-made modern programming language
 * Focused on "practical use"

-Gaining momentum since Google adopted is as *official Android language*
+Gaining momentum since Google adopted it as the *official Android language*
 * initially along with Java and C++
 * now Android is Kotlin-first